thunderbird/webext-docs/theme.rst

       :name: [``images``]
       :type: (object)

-      Object with one or more key-value pairs to map new theme image keys to internal Thunderbird CSS image variables.
+      A *dictionary object* with one or more *key-value* pairs to map new theme image keys to internal Thunderbird CSS image variables.
 The new image key is usable as an image reference in :ref:`theme.ThemeType`.
 Example:

       .. literalinclude:: includes/theme/theme_experiment_image.json
         :language: JSON